A bill to establish a Medicare-for-all health insurance program.

 Length: 96 pages

-This bill was introduced on September 13, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 13, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 13, 2017